reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

 ![Git Rebase Example](/assets/img/posts/git-rebase-merge/git-rebase-working2.png)

 Now it's time to fast forward our main branch.
 Fast forward is simply a unique instance of git rebase in which we are moving the tip of a branch to the latest commit.
-In our case, we want to move the tip of the main branch forward so it points to the latest commit of our feature branch.
+In our case, we want to move the tip of the main branch forward so it points to the latest commit of our feature2 branch.

 We will use the following commands to do this:

 ```
 git checkout main

-git merge feature1
+git merge feature2
 ```
-In simple words, fast forwarding `main` to the `feature1` branch means that previously the HEAD pointer for main branch was at 'C6' but after the the above command it fast forwards the main branch's HEAD pointer to the client branch.
+In simple words, fast forwarding `main` to the `feature2` branch means that previously the HEAD pointer for main branch was at 'C6' but after the the above command it fast forwards the main branch's HEAD pointer to the feature2 branch.

 ![Git Rebase Done](/assets/img/posts/git-rebase-merge/git-rebase-working3.png)